metal-stack/metal-roles/control-plane/roles/headscale/README.md

 This role just wraps the [postgres-backup-restore](/control-plane/roles/postgres-backup-restore) role.
 Refer to this role for further documentation.

+If you want to rotate the API key, you need to delete the `headscale-api-key` secret and re-run the deployment.

 ## Variables

 The role should take the same variables as the wrapped role, but prefixed with `headscale_db_` instead of `postgres_`.